ordina-jworks/ordina-jworks.github.io/_posts/2017-05-15-pragmatic-architecture-today.md

 Any architectural model introduces abstraction and removes noise.
 This model should be well-understood and feedback loops can help with this.
-As an examply, comparing a written down version with bullet points of a certain idea, will help in verifying if the message hasn't changed.
+As an examply, comparing a written down version with bullet points of a certain idea, will help in verifying that the message hasn't changed.
 This insight should be mapped on the model.

-* **Observe**: Observing both external and internal circumstances or dependencies of our systems.
+* **Observe**: Observing both external and internal circumstances or dependencies of your systems.
 	* Collect up-to-date information from different sources: stakeholders, competitors, similar systems, other viewpoints,...
-* **Orient**: Using our past experience to make sense of these observations.
+* **Orient**: Using your past experience to make sense of these observations.
-	* Analyse this information and use it to update your current reality.
+	* Analyse the observed information and use it to update your current reality.
 View events, filtered through your own experiences and perceptions.
 * **Decide**: Deciding on a response, because their might be multiple alternative solutions.
-	* Determine a course of actions
+	* Determine a course of actions.
 * **Act**: Execute the selected decision.
 	* Follow through on your decision.

 This is not a linear process.
 This process benefits from **continuous feedback loops**.
 Feedback loops imply that certain decisions may lead to new observations etc.
-The OODA process can be used as a means of getting to an architectural description.
+The OODA process can be used as a means of creating an architectural description.
-Consequently, significant decisions will become part of the architectural description.
+Consequently, significant decisions will become part of it.
 Since the creation of (significant parts of the) the architectural description, starts with _(runtime)_ observations, capturing data and measuring stakeholder value will help to achieve better observations of the system.